Skip to Content

 Tip #2: Use Whatever Silicone Cakesicle Mold You Have

 The silicone mold I used makes small cakesicles that are about 2.5″ long.
-However, you can use a larger mold or a different shaped mold if you want!
+However, you can use a larger mold or a differently shaped mold if you want!

-I like making smaller cakesicles because it’s about the size of 2 cake pops.
+I like making smaller cakesicles because they’re about the size of 2 cake pops.
 Larger cake pops seem like too big of a treat to me!

 image of a white chocolate cakesicle filled with chocolate cake